New York Cosmos (1971–1985): Supporters

 The Cosmos sought to maximize their fanbase by appealing to as wide a demographic as possible.
 The club's name and badge were designed to be inclusive of New York's many immigrant communities; the logo purposefully avoided the standard American red, white and blue.
 In this the Cosmos succeeded, attracting noticeable support from local Europeans, Middle-Easterners and South Americans.
 The association of the team with the city's high society in both social and sporting contexts led to it becoming very popular among celebrities, both American and international.
 "We transcended everything, every culture, every socio-economic boundary," goalkeeper Shep Messing said in 2006.
 "We were international, we were European, we were cool, we were Americans from the Bronx.
 We were everything to everybody."

 Players

-The New York Cosmos are famous for having fielded numerous well-known players, almost all of whom were from outside the United States: examples include Pelé, Franz Beckenbauer and Carlos Alberto.
+The New York Cosmos are famous for having fielded numerous well-known players, almost all of whom were from outside the United States: examples include Pelé, Franz Beckenbauer, Giorgio Chinaglia from S.S.
+Lazio and Carlos Alberto.
 American players of note include goalkeeper Shep Messing – who was notoriously sold after posing nude for a magazine in December 1974, then brought back two years later on Pelé's insistence.
 The Cosmos also fielded Werner Roth, a Yugoslavian-born U.S. international defender, from 1972 to 1979.
 A number of Cosmos players were named in the NASL all-star teams selected by the league at the end of each season.
 No NASL all-star from the Cosmos was born in the United States or Canada, where all of the league's teams were based; apart from Roth, both North Americans selected—Siegfried Stritzl and John Kerr—were born in Yugoslavia and Scotland respectively.